mambrocio/hex-gist/README.md

 # HEXCODE Matcher

-## Welcome To The GIST
+## Welcome To The HEX GIST

-Now if you have stumbled upon this page, the SEO has brought you upon this repository to look at.
+Now if you have stumbled upon this page, the algorithim has brought you upon this repository to look at.
 You came here to find ways to use a hex matcher or at least get an idea on how to use one.

 Whether that project pertains to e-commerce where you need the system to parse and send out information for product description for user and business side, a way develop/implement an eyedropper tool for your software, or maybe you want to start your own adult-coloring book website/app for your own coding hobby.